derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

     cover-coding-for-designers.jpg
 ```

-Now is the time to look at the anatomy of a `.css` file which, for our purpose, simply consists of one or more class definitions.
+Now is the time to look at the anatomy of a `.css` file which, for our purpose, consists of one class definition.
+Typically the file would have more than one, but currently we only need one.
 Our `style.css` file is simply:

 ```
 .dark-background {